followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/03 Data Binding/23 Bind Series to Data/10 Using a Series Template.md

 ---

-If you need to change options of a particular series, return an [object with them](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/) from the **seriesTemplate** | [customizeSeries](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/seriesTemplate/#customizeSeries) function.
+If you need to change options of a particular series, return an [object with them](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/series/) from the **seriesTemplate**.[customizeSeries](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/seriesTemplate/#customizeSeries) function.
 This object will be merged with the **commonSeriesSettings** object.
 To identify a series, use the argument passed to this function.

 ---
 ##### jQuery